bermi/snapdir/docs/api/snapdir.md

 Example:

-    # Use the default logger defined by SNAPDIR_LOGGER
+    # Use the default catalog defined by SNAPDIR_CATALOG
     snapdir contexts

 ### snapdir ancestors